EmanuelCastanho/Atlantic_Innovation_Week-Workshop/README.md

 **How to run this workshop?**
 1. Install Anaconda (this notebook uses Python 3.8);
-1.1.
-Use *environment.yml* file to create your environment or 1.2.
-Install the libraries using the notebook on an existing evironment;
+- Use *environment.yml* file to create your environment or...
+- Install the libraries using the notebook on an existing evironment;
 2. To test the *sentinelsat* library, create a [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/self-registration) free account and add the credentials to the env.txt file, changing the file to hidden (.env);
 3. If you don't want to create a COAH account, or if your account is recent, you can download an example product [HERE](https://drive.google.com/drive/folders/1oMTw1laADQHn2_uwDBVKm6YoAcBr2XPt?usp=sharing).
 Create a new folder called *Sentinel2-Downloaded-Products* and save the product to that folder.